AGrantDev/BurlingtonIO/src/content/homepage/index.md

       list:
         - Support your customers with business applications
         - Employee portals, e-commerce, administrative dashboards
-        - All solutions are custom
+        - Don't need a full application?
+Extend your business software with code
   web_sites:
   - title: Websites, Landing Pages, and More
     image: "/images/feature-image02.jpg"
     list:
       - Serve content quickly and efficiently
-      - No proprietary web builders, you own your code
+      - Take your project anywhere, you own your code
-      - Designs catered to your brand
+      - Host with your provider of choice, or in the cloud

 #testimonial
 testimonial: